“Before people decide what they think of your message, they decide what they think of you.”

 Today, brand data lives on your website.

-In the future, it will live insteadof your website.
+In the future, it will live instead of your website.

 By encoding emotional resonance and structured data into a unified system, organizations can move beyond disruptive advertising (attention) to capturing exponential growth through seamless, automated interactions (intent).